Rowdy Tellez Player Props: Brewers vs. Pirates

-On Saturday, Rowdy Tellez (.171 slugging percentage in past 10 games, with no home runs) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
-First pitch is at 4:10 PM ET.
+On Sunday, Rowdy Tellez (.176 slugging percentage in past 10 games, with zero homers) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
+First pitch is at 2:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Twins.
+In his previous game he had a one-hit performance (1-for-3) against the Pirates.

 Rowdy Tellez Game Info & Props vs. the Pirates